Jim Bridenstine: Military and early career

 In 2006, Bridenstine bought stock in the Rocket Racing League (RRL), which planned to begin races in 2008.
 In January 2007, he met with Tulsa city officials, asking for support for establishing a team in that city, and later in 2007 he invested in an RRL team.

 In 2007, after the end of his active duty in the Navy, Bridenstine moved to Orlando, Florida, where he worked at Wyle Laboratories, a defense consulting firm.
 In 2008, Bridenstine and his family moved back to Tulsa to be closer to his family, and he became the chief pilot for the Tulsa team of the RRL.

 In December 2008, Bridenstine became the executive director of the Tulsa Air and Space Museum.
 In November 2009, he proposed to the head of RRL that the league put on an air show in Tulsa, and in February 2010 the museum announced that it would partner with RRL for the show.
-The April 2010 show attracted around 40,000 spectators, but lost $330,000, and overall fundraising events for the museum for 2010 lost $400,000.
+The April 2010 show attracted around 40,000 spectators.
 Bridenstine left the executive director's position in August 2010, along with the museum's financial controller and the director of marketing.

 In 2010, Bridenstine began serving in the Navy Reserve.
-In 2015, two years after become a U.S. Representative, he transferred his Reserve commission and joined the Oklahoma Air National Guard.
+In 2015, two years after becoming a U.S. Representative, he transferred his Reserve commission and joined the Oklahoma Air National Guard.